Acheroraptor: Classification

-The phylogenetic position of Acheroraptor was explored by Evans et al. (2013) using several data matrices.
+The position of Acheroraptor within Dromaeosauridae has been contentious; Evans, Larson, and Currie (2013) phylogenetic analyses used several data matrices.
 Both specimens of Acheroraptor were coded as a single taxon into Turner et al. (2012) data matrix, an extensive phylogenetic analysis of theropods that focuses on maniraptorans.
 Acheroraptor was recovered as a member of the clade containing Eudromaeosauria and Microraptorinae, confirming its referral to the Dromaeosauridae, and possibly to Eudromaeosauria.
 Within that clade, however, most taxa were recovered in a large polytomy, due to the limited codings available for Acheroraptor.
 Evans et al. (2013) also coded the specimens of Acheroraptor (together and separately) into an updated version of the smaller, dromaeosaur-specific dataset from Longrich and Currie (2009).
 Velociraptor osmolskae and Balaur bondoc were added, Itemirus was excluded (following its identification as a tyrannosauroid by Miyashita and Currie (2009)), and following Turner et al. (2012) the codings for Adasaurus mongoliensis were separated into these based on the holotype from the Nemegt Formation, and these based on IGM 100/23 from the Bayanshiree Formation.
 Several characters were also rescored and modified, and two maxillary characters were added to the matrix from Turner et al. (2012).
 This analysis yielded a more resolved topology, placing Acheroraptor in a relatively basal position within the Velociraptorinae, which was otherwise found to include only Asian dromaeosaurids.
 The cladogram below shows the phylogenetic position of Acheroraptor following this analysis.

-A 2022 study of eudromaeosauria reclassified Acheroraptor as a derived member of Saurornitholestinae, with Atrociraptor as its sister taxon.
-Another study found support for Acheroraptor as a saurornitholestine, with Atrociraptor being recovered as its sister taxon again.
+In studies since, Acheroraptor has been recovered in various positions in Dromaeosauridae.
+In two 2020 studies, Acheroraptor was classified as a basal member of the subfamily Velociraptorinae which, along with taxa like Dineobellator or even Deinonychus, would extend the known range of the group to North America.
+However, the 2015 description of Boreonykus recovered Acheroraptor in a polytomy in Velociraptorinae with little recognition of its affinities.
+In contrast, a 2020 paper describing Hesperornithoides found Acheroraptor as a member of Microraptorinae, a clade of arboreal, gliding dromaeosaurids previously restricted to the Early Cretaceous period.
+However, the authors said it had little support and that the use of isolated jaws for classification was unreliable.
+A 2022 study of eudromaeosauria reclassified Acheroraptor as a derived member of Saurornitholestinae, with Atrociraptor as its sister taxon, a result replicated by other papers.
+The results of Jasinski and colleagues (2022) are below: